anishLearnsToCode/hackerrank-algorithms/README.md

-To Contribute have a look at [Contributing.md](https://github.com/anishLearnsToCode/hackerrank-algorithms/blob/master/Contributing.md) and happy coding 😀 🐱‍💻
+To Contribute have a look at [Contributing.md](https://github.com/anishLearnsToCode/hackerrank-algorithms/blob/master/Contributing.md) and happy coding 😀 🐱‍💻.

-I have also solved other domains on HackerRank that can be viewed [here](https://github.com/anishLearnsToCode/competitive-programming):

 ## Sub Domains & Problems (+Solutions) in the Algorithms Domain
 Quick Links ⚡ :